kimiarezaei/Custom-CNN-ViT-and-CNN-trained-on-Seizure-Spectrogram-Image-Detection/README.md

 The goal is to classify spectrogram images into seizure and non-seizure classes using supervised deep learning.
 Both model variants follow the same experimental protocol:

-- patient-level 5-fold cross-validation
+- Patient-level 5-fold cross-validation
-- train/validation splitting from the training fold only
+- Train/validation splitting from the training fold only
-- class-weighted loss to address imbalance
+- Class-weighted loss to address imbalance
-- learning-rate scheduling with warmup and cosine annealing
+- Learning-rate scheduling with warmup and cosine annealing
-- per-fold test evaluation with accuracy, AUC, F1 score, MCC, confusion matrix, and ROC curve output
+- Per-fold test evaluation with accuracy, AUC, F1 score, MCC, confusion matrix, and ROC curve output
 - MLOps habits such as configuration-driven experiments, reproducible seeding, patient-level splitting to avoid leakage, Weights & Biases tracking, saved model artifacts, structured result outputs, and hardware-aware training with GPU/CPU fallback were used

 ## Repository Structure